Support with charity registration or becoming a CIO

 Once you have decided the best legal structure for your group, there are a range of resources available to help you get set up and registered with the appropriate body.

-Set up a Charity
+Set up a charity

 The steps you need to take to set up a charity vary depending on the size of your charity and how you intend to operate.
 If your charity is relatively small and will have an annual income of less than £5,000, you can get set up using a Small Charity constitution and you do not need to register with the Charity Commission.
 Please see the template Small Charity Constitution in our resources section below.

 If your charity’s income is at least £5,000 per year or you specifically wish to become a Charitable Incorporated Organisation (CIO), you will need to register your charity with the Charity Commission.
+When you apply you will be asked:

 You’ll also need to give your charity’s: